 Local Policy Commentary BSC 1 - Meet the housing needs of the County.
 BSC 4, BSC 8, BSC 9 - Increase the number of new affordable dwellings built in the County.
 As set out in the LDP Review Report (2017), the LDP Growth Strategy and delivery of market and affordable houses fails on the (mathematical) poor delivery of dwellings.
 Delivery targets were set on the basis of Welsh Government 'Population and Household Projections' that have been shown to be greatly over-estimated figures.
-The Draft Preferred Strategy for the next LDP 2018 - 2033 sets out an annual figure of 218 units; compared to 750 units for Period 3 in the adopted LDP.
-J. It must however be noted that the Council delivers affordable houses through a number of mechanisms other than the LDP.
+The Preferred Strategy (May 2023) for the next LDP 2018 - 2033 sets out an annual figure of 218 units; compared to 750 units for Period 3 in the adopted LDP.
+It must however be noted that the Council delivers affordable houses through a number of mechanisms other than the LDP.
 This includes, for example, the use of social housing grant for bringing empty homes back into use and working with our housing partners.
 BSC 10 - Meeting the needs of Gypsies and Travellers.
 The Council carried out a Gypsy and Traveller Accommodation Needs Assessment (GTANA), which was approved by Welsh Government on the 28th of March 2017.
 A new GTAA has been prepared and approved by the Council.
-It was submitted to Welsh Government at the end of 2021 and awaits approval.
+It was submitted to Welsh Government at the end of 2021 and still awaits its approval.
 PSE 6, PSE 8, PSE9 - Maintain and enhance the vitality and viability of town centres.
 Future Wales - The National Plan 2040 (2021) and Planning Policy Wales, Edition 11 (2021) introduced a change in national policy regarding the principle of town centre development; addressing the decline in retail uses by strongly supporting complementary uses.
 Local policy was adopted in 2013, with a focus primarily on the protection of retail where an increase in non-retail uses was regarded as undesirable.
 BSC 5 - Deliver the Key Strategic Site.
 Outline planning permission expired in March 2021.
+BSC 7 - Houses in Multiple Occupation & Self- Contained Flats Three planning applications for the creation of HMOs were granted permission retrospectively in June 2022.
 VOE 1 - Direct inappropriate development away from the flood plain Planning permission was granted for a highly vulnerable development that did not meet all TAN15 tests; against advice from Natural Resources Wales.